cea-hpc/modules/doc/source/design/conflict-unload.rst

 Unload of multiple conflicting modules is achieved in the reversed loaded order (last loaded is unloaded first).

+DepUn modules of ConUn modules are transformed into DepRe modules.
+An attempt to reload them is performed at the end.

 UReqUn modules is scheduled after main load action, thus only from the top context.
 At this point all auto-loaded requirements of ConUn modules can be found and set as UReqUn modules to unload.